 Boats and other watercraft

 Campfires are lots of fun and are a tradition at many cottages.
 Be sure the fire pit is properly constructed.
 (Look online for tips on how to build one).
-The pit should not be in an area around overhanging trees.
+The pit should be in an area that is clear of overhanging trees.
 The ground underneath the pit must not be flammable, and the pit area should be lined with sand and surrounded with a ring of rocks or other nonflammable material.
 The fire should be contained in the pit and you need to be cautious not to allow the flames to get too high.
 Never pour flammable liquid on a fire, even to start it.
-Never have a fire when the ground is too dry and in particular when there are local fire alerts in effect.
+Never light a fire when the ground is too dry and in particular when there are local fire alerts in effect.
 Of course you should sit well back from the fire so that you do not singe yourself and you should not allow any horseplay in the area.

 Cottages provide an opportunity to participate in a variety of activities such as hunting, fishing, setting off fireworks, and hiking.
-While experienced cottage owners may be comfortable with these pursuits, your “city dweller” guests may be unfamiliar with a particular activity and equipment.
+While experienced cottage owners may be comfortable with these pursuits, your “city dweller” guests may be unfamiliar with a particular activity or equipment.
 When undertaking these activities with inexperienced users, be sure to take all proper precautions, including providing safety warnings, and supervising participants carefully.
 Guns should only be used under experienced adult supervision.
 Never point a gun at a person, even if it is unloaded.
 When fishing, be mindful of the risk of catching a human on your hook when casting.
 Always read and follow the manufacturer’s directions when using fireworks.
 When hiking, be wary of the presence of bears or other animals and always stay on trails.
 In general, regardless of the activity, it is important to always pay close attention to what you are doing and to be aware of other nearby participants’ locations and actions.

 A stay at the cottage can be a lot of fun, but it is also full of potential dangers.
 In my legal practice I have seen all manner of accidents and injuries that can occur at the cottage, some predictable and others not so obvious.
 You can avoid injury to yourself, family and guests by being extra cautious, and providing clear instruction and supervision during activities.
 As a cottage owner, you can also protect yourself by taking out appropriate insurance that covers the full range of activities that take place at your cottage.
 Sun-filled summer days spent at the cottage are a tradition for many Canadian families.
 By taking some simple precautions, you can help to make sure that memories of the cottage are joyful for you and your guests.